 - Black women: 62 cents per dollar.

-- Hispanic or Latino women: 54 cents per dollar.
+- Hispanic or Latinx women: 54 cents per dollar.

 - Asian women: 90 cents per dollar.

-- Alaskan Indiana or Alaska Native women: 57 cents per dollar.
+- Alaska Native women: 57 cents per dollar.

 How women can reduce their student loan debt

-While the deck appears to be stacked against women when it comes to student loan debt, there are steps women can take to improve their own situation.
-It all starts with doing plenty of research and making sure that any higher education decisions are informed by the facts.
-For example, women and men borrow less when they choose public, in-state institutions over for-profit institutions, or when they choose community college for their first two years of school.
+While the deck appears to be stacked against women regarding student loan debt, there are steps women can take to improve their situation.
+It all starts with doing plenty of research and making sure that the facts inform any higher education decisions.
+For example, women and men borrow less when they choose public, in-state institutions over for-profit institutions or community colleges for their first two years of school.

 Other tips to reduce student debt include:

 - Choose the right repayment plan.
-Borrowers with federal student loans can repay their student loans over the standard 10-year repayment plan, but they can also opt for an extended or graduated repayment plan that lasts for up to 30 years.
-With private student loans, repayment terms can be anywhere from five to 20 years.
-These options won’t reduce your debt or the amount of interest you pay over time, but they can help make student loan payments more affordable.
+Borrowers with federal student loans can repay their loans over the standard 10-year repayment plan, but they can also opt for an extended or graduated repayment plan that lasts up to 30 years.
+With private student loans, repayment terms can range from five to 20 years.
+These options won’t reduce your debt or the interest you pay over time, but they can help make student loan payments more affordable.